Scarabaeus1031/NEXAH/README.md

 → **"How does the system move within its stability field?"**

-Stability is no longer a static condition,
+Stability is not static —
-but a property of **trajectory alignment within structure**.
+it emerges from **trajectory alignment within structure**.

 ---